msyamkumar/cs220-f20-projects/p8/README.md

 }
 ```

 Note that unlike small_mapping.csv, the movie files DO have a CSV header.
+Some movies may not contain "actors" or other features.
+Make sure to ignore those movies.

 To be consistent, the values for `directors`, `actors`, and ```genres```
 are always of type LIST, even if some lists might only contain a single item.